dbca-wa/wastd/docs/business_analysts.rst

   internal data catalogue, and
 * to transform and load data into WAStD using WAStD's API

-Loading data into WAStD assumes:
+Loading data into, and analysing data from WAStD assumes:

-* WAMTRAM 2 remains point of truth and curation interface for data until data are collected/entered directly into WAStD;
+* WAMTRAM 2 remains point of truth and curation interface for data until data are collected/entered directly into WAStD or other new system;
 * Loading data into WAStD is repeatable without creating duplicates;
 * WAStD will contain a full representation of WAMTRAM's data and will be able to deliver the same insight.